Lunarmagpie/kak-harpoon/README.md

 The harpoons list is an interactive buffer listing all of your current harpoons.
 You can freely edit or reorder this file, then call `write` to save it.
 The new order / contents will be set as your new harpoons.
-Press `<esc>` to close the harpoons list.
+Press `<c-o>` to close the harpoons list.

 ## Customization